Is Rust+ Companion Legal? Full EAC and VAC Compatibility Guide

 🛡

 Key fact: EAC and VAC scan the Rust game client.
-Rust+ data flows in a completely separate channel — the companion WebSocket from the server, not the game socket.
+Rust+ data flows in a completely separate channel — the companion service from the server, not the game socket.
 The two surfaces never overlap.

 What data Rust+ exposes